HarshaHN/shufflenet_v1_v2_mobilenet/README.md

 # shufflenet_v1_v2_mobilenet
-Date: Nov-Dec 2018 | Author: Harsha HN harshahn@kth.se |
+Date: Apr-June 2019 | Author: Harsha HN harshahn@kth.se |

 ShuffleNet is an efficient Convolutional Neural Network for Mobile devices by reducing the computational burden for a comparable accuracy with other popular Deep Convolutional Neural Networks such as MobileNet, ResNet, GoogleNet.
 It consists of group convolutions and depth-wise separable convolutions.